swaptacular/swpt-k8s-config/README.md

    c46b496..1c50aeb  master -> master
 ```

-Now, once team members have pulled the GitOps repository, they can
+Now, when team members clone the GitOps repository, they will be able
-import the public PGP key, and configure SOPS:
+to import the public PGP key, and configure SOPS:

 ``` console
 $ gpg --import clusters/dev/.sops.pub.asc